clbartoli/research/bridge/docs/block_relay.md

 - **Integrity of the Block header**: the reporting protocol needs to guarantee the integrity and validity of the block header reported.
 - **Economic incentives**: the reporters should be economically incentivized to post correct block headers in the Block Relay contract.
-- **Chain reconciliations**: the Block Relay should be able to recover from chain reconciliations in which the tip of the chain changed or was wrongly reported.
+- **Handle chain forks**: the Block Relay should be able to recover from chain forks in which the tip of the chain diverges.

 ## Block Header Integrity: the problem

 Recall Witnet does not feature a PoW nor PoS consensus mechanisms, but rather it utilizes cryptographic sortition with biased probabilities depending on past behavior.
-The trustlessness property is thus more difficult to achieve as we cannot simply look at the chain with the longest amount of work.
-We could simply let all bridge nodes report what they consider the latest valid block.
-The problem with this approach is that is easily sybileable, and it could lead to the following security concerns:
+The trustlessness property is thus more difficult to achieve as we cannot simply look at the chain with the longest amount of work/stake.
+Simplifying, we need a groups of nodes to agree on the particular block header in a non-synchronous network.
+This traditionally has been resolved by Bizantyne Fault Tolerance algorithms, that ensure that if there are no more than f number of attackers, the network is going to achieve liveness and safety properties.
+The are implications of a malicious header being inserted in the block relay severe, as:

-1. Imagine an attacker controls half plus one bridge nodes from the entire bridge node set.
-In this case, she can insert whatever header is more convenient to her.
-2. She can preconstruct a header including a result of a data request of her interest that was previously posted to the WBI.
+1. She can preconstruct a header including a result of a data request of her interest that was previously posted to the WBI.
 She can even make up a beneficial Active Reputation Set (ARS) and report it with the header.
 She reports the block header to the Block Relay contract, which accepts it by majority.
-3. She later constructs a PoI for the header she inserted in the block relay, aiming at verifying the result of her interest.
+2. She later constructs a PoI for the header she inserted in the block relay, aiming at verifying the result of her interest.
-4. The WBI accepts it and stores it as the result to the data request, while the true result remains unreported.
+3. The WBI accepts it and stores it as the result to the data request, while the true result remains unreported.

-The aforementioned problem stems from the fact that the blocks reported by non-reputed sybil bridge nodes were accepted as valid candidates.
-As the consensus in Witnet is decided through the reputation system, it is expected that the block relay also needs to utilize such information in some way to achieve a higher degree of security.
-We can expect that information can be inserted in the block relay reported as, e.g., the merkle root of all ordered reputation scores, and later prioritize based on the score they hold in the reputation set.
-The first thing to note is that the efficiency of this approach is rather low, as to demonstrate its membership to a position in the reputation set each of the reporters would need to sign the block, making the verification costly in Ethereum.
-Second, the most reputed node could report any block header of its convenience, and it would still be successful.
-Third, as the number of identities increases the proof of membership to the reputation set also becomes more expensive in Ethereum.
-These challenges can be solved in the following way:

-- In order to offer a more efficient approach, we can randomly select a subset of bridge nodes that will be reporting the block headers.
-- We should avoid trusting a single entity, even if it is a high reputed one.
-As such, there needs to be some kind of agreement/consensus between several reporters.
-- In order to enhance participation in the Witnet protocol and reduce the potential depth of a PoI verification in the bridge, we can merklelize only the ARS instead of the whole set.
-Thus, we can select a subset of the last ARS who will be in charge of reporting block headers.
-- The ARS is limited with respect to the velocity of the Witnet network.
-The more data requests are inserted, the more members will be in the ARS.
-- The ARS will likely contain active nodes with rather high reputation, and thus we can assume they will have an interest on being honest.
+## Proposed Solution

+In the end our main problem resides on the fact that we need a set of nodes to agree on a state.
+We solve this problem, as the majority of the PoS systems, by utilizing a BFT algorithm.
+A review on the Byzantine Generals Problem and some of the BFT approaches, specially with respect to finality in PoS systems, can be found [here][BFT_finality].

+### Voting Committee
+As with any other BFT approach, the first thing we need to do is define the committee that will reach an agreement.
+In PoS systems these committee is often referred as the **validator set**.
+It is clear that only Witnet nodes know the state of the chain, so here are our options:

+- __Bridge nodes__: The main issue when we set the bridge nodes as our committee is that these are easily sybileable.
+The number of bridge nodes is expected to be substantially lower than the number of nodes in Witnet.
+Thus, a malicious attacker can just spin up the necessary nodes to take over the entire bridge node set and insert a fake header aiming at reporting a fake result.
+- __Witnet known Identities__: Instead, we could let every identity that participated in Witnet vote for the correct chain tip.
+We foresee two main issues with this approach.
+First, again this approach is sybileable, as the only thing the attacker would need to do is spin up the necessary nodes and participate at least once in any of the tasks in Witnet.
+Second, the block relay should retain every single header to check voters participations.
+- __Active Reputation Set__: The third approach is to let the Active Reputation Set (ARS) define the current chain tip.
+The ARS defines the most recent (2000 epochs) participants in Witnet.
+Clearly this is the most difficult to be attacked by an attacker.
+First, as with any BFT approach, we can assume that 2/3 of the reputation will reside in hands of honest nodes, and it is likely that the ARS will contain nodes with high reputation, thus having an interest on being honest.
+But further, we implemented collateralization and coin-age countermeasures that harden the possibility of colliding 1/3 of malicious actors in the ARS.
+Thus, it is expected that the integrity of the ARS is guaranteed and therefore the ARS members should be in charge of reporting the chain tip.
+This ARS is limited with respect to the velocity of the Witnet network, thus making even more difficult and costly to sybil it.

+In order to secure the block relay we should thus trust the committee that is more costly to sybilize, in our case the ARS. hus, the ARS at epoch i-1 defines the committee at epoch i.
+However, we still need to prove to the block relay that a certain ARS identity voted for some chain tip B. In order to do so, we define __Proof of Membership__.

-## Proof of Membership
+### Proof of Membership

 In this section we formally define Proof of Membership, i.e., the ability of a Witnet node to demonstrate it was part of the ARS at a specific point in time.
 In order to provide this capability, we need the inclusion of the merkle root of the Active Reputation Set (ARS).
 The leaves are the public keys of those members in the ARS.
 Remember that the ARS is defined as the participants that have been actively working for the Witnet network, in the form of witnessing or mining, in the last N epochs (where N is a protocol parameter).
 As such, if a Witnet node needs to prove its membership to the ARS at a specific point in time it needs to provide: